Alejandro Ramírez (chess player): Early career

+In 2004, FIDE awarded Ramírez the grandmaster title, making him the first chess grandmaster from the Central America area, and at the time, the second-youngest GM.

-Ramírez took part in the 2004 Chess Olympiad in Calvià playing for Costa Rica on top board.
+In 2004, Ramírez took part in the 2004 Chess Olympiad in Calvià playing for Costa Rica on top board.

 In 2008, Ramírez took first place in the Morelia Open and played on board one for the Costa Rican team at the 38th Chess Olympiad.

-He won the 2010 US Chess Open in Irvine, California.
+In 2010, Ramírez won the US Chess Open in Irvine, California.